MinterTeam/minter-go-sdk/README.md

 Transaction for selling one coin (owned by sender) in favour of another coin in a system.

 CoinToSell - Symbol of a coin to give.
 ValueToSell - Amount of CoinToSell to give.
 CoinToBuy - Symbol of a coin to get.
-MinimumValueToBuy - Minimum value of coins to get
+MinimumValueToBuy - Minimum value of coins to get.

 ##### Example